 In part two of this series, NBA players discuss their use of acupuncture and dry-needling.

-Longform, Evergreen, Featured, Health, Top, Ben Simmons, Blake Griffin, Channing Frye, Chris Bosh, D'Angelo Russell, DeAndre Jordan, Deron Williams, Dwight Powell, Grant Hill, Harrison Barnes, Jarell Martin, Jason Terry, Justin Anderson, Karl-Anthony Towns, Kevin Love, LeBron James, Miles Plumlee, Myles Turner, Rashard Lewis, Stanley Johnson, Stephen Curry, Tobias Harris, Xavier Silas, Cleveland Cavaliers, Los Angeles Clippers, Phoenix Suns
+Longform, Evergreen, Health, Top, Ben Simmons, Blake Griffin, Channing Frye, Chris Bosh, D'Angelo Russell, DeAndre Jordan, Deron Williams, Dwight Powell, Grant Hill, Harrison Barnes, Jarell Martin, Jason Terry, Justin Anderson, Karl-Anthony Towns, Kevin Love, LeBron James, Miles Plumlee, Myles Turner, Rashard Lewis, Stanley Johnson, Stephen Curry, Tobias Harris, Xavier Silas, Cleveland Cavaliers, Los Angeles Clippers, Phoenix Suns